loafey/grompt/readme.md

 ![example](example_pic.png)

-(Note: the default icons use NerdFonts (FiraCode Nerd Fonts in the example), if you prefer to use something else (emojis or text for example), you can simply override them using `-o`!)
+(Note: the default icons use NerdFonts (FiraCode Nerd Fonts in the example), if you prefer to use something else (emojis or text for example), you can simply override them using `-o`!
+Other icons, such as fetch reminders etc, have dedicated flags as well!)

 ## Future work
 * Add the option to color more than the icon